Abstract

 Discussion

-Meikle and colleagues argued that the N-acetyltransferase reaction occurs via a random-order mechanism (Fig 5).
-They demonstrated that both N-acetyl-α-D-glucosamine and CoA are required for the reverse reaction, suggesting that the formation of a ternary complex of acetyl-CoA, α-D-glucosamine, and the enzyme enables the reaction to proceed in a single step without the requirement of an acetylated-enzyme intermediate.
+Meikle and colleagues argued that the N-acetyltransferase reaction occurs via a random-order mechanism (Fig 5C).
+They demonstrated that both N-acetyl-α-D-glucosamine and COA are required for the reverse reaction, suggesting that the formation of a ternary complex of acetyl-CoA, α-D-glucosamine, and the enzyme enables the reaction to proceed in a single step without the requirement of an acetylated-enzyme intermediate.
 They also report two Km values, that differ by 5-10 times, for both acetyl-CoA and glucosamine substrates, suggesting that both protomers, perhaps, bind to the substrates at varying affinity and only one of the protomers is catalyzing the acetyl transfer at any given point of time (Meikle et al, 1995).
 Mahuran and colleagues showed that acetylated enzyme intermediate could not be identified by affinity pulldown of purified transmembrane N-acetyltransferase after incubating it with [3H] acetyl-CoA and proposed that the formation of a stable acetylated enzyme intermediate is not required for the reaction to proceed (Fan et al, 2011).
 Our structure does not provide evidence of H269 acetylation (Fig 3).
-However, we observe that acetyl-CoA binds tightly to HGSNAT endogenously resulting in a stable HGSNAT-acetyl-CoA intermediate that stayed as an intact complex all through the affinity purification, size-exclusion chromatography, and cryo-EM sample preparation steps even without the addition of exogenous acetyl-CoA to any of the buffers.
+However, we observe that acetyl-CoA binds tightly to HGSNAT endogenously resulting in a stable HGSNAT-acetyl-CoA intermediate that stayed as an intact complex all through the affinity purification, size-exclusion chromatography, and cryo-EM sample preparation steps even without the addition of exogenous acetyl-CoA to any of the buffers (Fig S9).
 Perhaps, this tight endogenous binding of HGSNAT is the reason why Mahuran and colleagues could not observe labeling of purified transmembrane N-acetyltransferase by [3H] acetyl-CoA.
-Interestingly, the structure that we obtained does not by itself settle the debate of HGSNAT mediated acetylation following a Ping Pong Bi Bi mechanism or a random-order mechanism.
-Our structure is in a conformation that could proceed through either of these two reaction mechanisms to completion (Fig 5, dotted rectangle).
-A structure of HGSNAT at pH 5.0 in the absence of an acetyl group acceptor will demonstrate if the enzyme gets acetylated during the reaction.
+The structure that we obtained does not by itself settle the debate of the mechanism of HGSNAT mediated acetylation.
+Our structure is in a conformation that could proceed through any of the three enzyme-catalyzed bisubtrate reaction mechanisms for acetyl transfer (Fig 5).
+While we were revising our manuscript, another group published structures of apo HGSNAT and HGSNAT-ACO, HGSNAT-COA-NAG complexes.
+All these structures were obtained at pH 8.0 in 1% GDN and revealed no drastic conformational isomerization in the protein except for localized motion in TM2 and TM3 and residues at ACOS (Xu et al, 2024).
+Xu and colleagues do not show if the order of binding of the substrate is crucial for catalysis, and nor do they disprove the existence of acetylated enzyme intermediate.
+We believe structures of HGSNAT at lysosomal luminal pH in the presence and absence of an acetyl group acceptor will demonstrate not only if the enzyme gets acetylated during the reaction but also show if there are pH driven conformational changes within the protein.
+It is also likely that the choice of detergent used determines the conformational isomerization.
+So, obtaining structures in membrane mimetics like nanodiscs in presence of native HGSNAT lipids could provide a clearer insight into HGSNAT catalyzed reaction mechanism.

 The protease that cleaves HGSNAT into α-HGSNAT and β-HGSNAT is unknown, and the site for proteolysis is unclear.
 Fan et al, proposed that the site of proteolysis is between amino acids N144 and G145 in the LD (Fan et al, 2011).
 N144-G145 is located on the β7-β8 turn of the LD, a region poorly resolved in our structure (Fig 1A and Fig 2A).
 Although proteolysis at this position will cleave the LD into two parts (β1-7 and β8), the LD should remain attached to TMD because of extensive network of interactions along the LD-TMD interface (Fig 2B and Fig S6).
 Durand et al, proposed that the site of proteolysis is between the end of the luminal domain and beginning of LL1 (Durand et al, 2010).
 Sequence-based protease site prediction in Procleave and Prosper servers, using the sequence between β8 of LD and LL1, suggests multiple potential sites of proteolysis, for example, L154-A155 at the C-term of β8, S162-N163 in the loop connecting LD to TM1, F170-L171 at the N-term of TM1, L187-S188 and W231-R232 at the N- and C-term of the CL1 (Li et al, 2020; Song et al, 2012).
 It is hard to speculate which of these are most probable, as the lysosomes are rich in aspartic, serine, and cysteine proteases, including intra-membrane proteases that are involved in protein degradation and proprotein processing.
 In addition, some matrix metalloproteinases have also been shown to act in intracellular compartments and have been implicated in MPS diseases (Batzios et al, 2012; Jobin et al, 2017; Muller et al, 2012; Schroder & Saftig, 2016; Turk et al, 2000).
 The recombinant HGSNAT that we produced is a non-proteolyzed form of HGSNAT, as we see a band corresponding to full-length HGSNAT in our SDS-PAGE analysis and a peak corresponding to an intact full-length dimer in our FSEC analysis.
 HGSNAT is encoded by 18 exons, where the first 6 exons encode an N-terminal luminal domain (LD) & TM1, which are only present in the metazoans.
 The remaining 10 TMs and the C-terminus are well conserved in archaea, bacteria, and plants (Fan et al, 2006; Hrebicek et al, 2006).
 Based on the evolutionary sequence and structure conservation and conformational flexibility observed in CL1, we speculate that LD & TM1 together form α-HGSNAT and TMs 2-11 form β-HGSNAT (Fig 2A, Fig 4A and Fig S4A).